erasmodominguezdc/cloudnative-workshops/README.md

 any questions you may have.

 ## Time and Place
-This workshop meets most Thursdays at 9:00am in the JICS Auditorium (5100 RM 128), and is open to any ORNL staff, students, and visitors.
+This workshop meets most Fridays at 11:00am GMT+1

 ### Put it on your Calendar!